ColgateUniversityComputerScience/cosc101text/programdesign.rst

 4. Repeat steps 1–3 until you have a set of working functions.
 Copy and paste working code to avoid retyping (and re-debugging).

-5. Look for opportunities to improve the program by refactoring.
+5. Look for opportunities to improve the program by **refactoring**.
+   Refactoring simply means changing a program's structure without modifying its behavior.
+Examples of refactoring might be to improve a program by reducing (or eliminating) repeated statements, or improving abstraction by creating a new function.
 For example, if you have similar code in several places, consider factoring it into an appropriately general function.